-Over his four years at EAB, Alex’s research has focused on trends in new student recruitment and financial aid allocation; strategic pricing and financial aid strategy; collaboration between enrollment management and academic affairs; EM org design; and the use of analytics.
+Over his 6+ years at EAB, Alex’s research has focused on trends in new student recruitment and financial aid; strategic pricing and financial aid strategy; student debt; collaboration between enrollment management and academic affairs; EM org design; and the use of analytics.

 Outside of work, Alex is an avid soccer (Liverpool) and baseball (Pirates) fan.
 He enjoys travel to remote destinations (recently: Eje Cafetero, Colombia and Newfoundland, Canada), and has an interest in the history of ideas in American politics.
 On weekends he can be found on his bicycle (afternoon) or trying a new DC restaurant (evening).

 Alex holds an M.A. in Social Science with a concentration in Political Theory from the University of Chicago and B.A. in Intellectual History from Dickinson College where he graduated summa cum laude.